KusionStack/kusionstack.io/docs/reference/cli/kcl/docgen.md

   kcl-doc init-i18n your_config.k --format JSON --i18n-locale your_target_locale
   ```

-2. Modify the i18n configuration file and use the target language to modify the doc field in the configuration
+2. Modify the i18n configuration file and update each doc field in your locale language

-3. Generate documentation in localized languages based on the modified i18n configuration.
-The tool will find the i18n configuration file for the specified target language and convert it to the final document
+3. Generate localized documents from the modified i18n configuration file

   ```text
   kcl-doc generate your_config_dir --i18n-locale your_target_locale --format Markdown